Australia Decoded

 AAPA Act—(see: Aboriginal Affairs Planning Authority Act, 1972 (WA)).

 AAT Act—Administrative Appeals Tribunal Act 1975, the centrepiece of legislative reforms to Australian administrative law in the 1970s, providing for a review of Commonwealth administrative decisions.
 By this Act, the Administrative Appeals Tribunal is invested with the jurisdiction to review decisions made under more than 400 separate Acts and legislative instruments.
-Notable examples include Commonwealth employees' compensation, social security, taxation, veterans' entitlements, bankruptcy, civil aviation, corporate law, customs, freedom of information, immigration and citizenship, industry assistance and security assessments undertaken by the Australian Security Intelligence Organisation.
+Notable examples include Commonwealth employees' compensation, social security, taxation, veterans' entitlements, bankruptcy, civil aviation, corporate law, customs, freedom of information, immigration and citizenship, and industry assistance and security assessments undertaken by the Australian Security Intelligence Organisation.
 The Act also provides for a right of appeal from the tribunal to the Federal Court of Australia, on questions of law.
 The AAT Act of 1975, along with a number of other Acts, was amended by the Administrative Appeals Tribunal Amendment Act 2005.

-AAT Amendment Act—(Administrative Appeal Tribunal Amendment Act– 2005—present) aims to improve operations of the Administrative Appeals Tribunal without fundamental change to its purpose, structure or function.
+AAT Amendment Act—(Administrative Appeal Tribunal Amendment Act 2005 No. 38) aims to improve operations of the Administrative Appeals Tribunal without fundamental change to its purpose, structure or function.
 The Act addresses concerns that the dispute resolution process at the federal level gave rise to undue delays, high costs and unfairness in litigation.
 A number of the amendments are based on recommendations from an ALRC Report, including: allowing the AAT president to authorise conference registrars to issue directions as to the procedure to be followed at, or in connection with, the hearing of a proceeding before the hearing has commenced; imposing an obligation on agency decision-makers to assist the tribunal to reach its decision; allowing the AAT president to authorise members to give a party leave to inspect a document produced under summons (previously done only by a presidential or senior member).
 The Administrative Appeals Tribunal Bill was passed by Parliament in March 2005, and the majority of the Administrative Appeals Tribunal Amendment Act 2005 commenced operation in May 2005.

 AAV—(see: Aboriginal Affairs Victoria).